Social work with people aged 65+ years old

 Between October and December 2024, the Senior Strategic Improvement Coach engaged with each member of the Steering Group to generate a list of improvement ideas based on the learning from the original Social Work with Older People Research Project.
 Below is the list of the 11 ideas generated across the group:

-• Named social worker for work with older people
+• Named social worker for work with people aged 65 and over

 • Reallocating some of Social Workers current workload to other teams (e.g. Finance and Brokerage)